 Breathing new life into the form of the devotional text, Book of Hours is a powerful meditation on the conditions of place, gaze, and being.

 This pocket-sized collection of original drawings and poems in English animates visual and textual poetics around the mythology of place.
-Recalling the richly-illustrated devotional texts of medieval Christian Europe, its images draw widely on sources from Swedish, Italian, and German literature, as well as music, photographs, architectural blueprints, and geological maps from Europe, Australia and the Americas.
+Recalling the richly illustrated devotional texts of early modern Europe, Book of Hours draws widely on sources from Swedish, Italian, German, and Arabic literature as well as music, photographs, architectural blueprints, and geological maps from Europe, Australia, and the Americas.